 Mid-market and independent agencies in particular have an opportunity that is easy to underestimate.
 The brands they serve want access to premium streaming audiences.
 The platforms want those budgets.
 The agencies that can bridge those two things effectively, with the right integrations, the right ecosystem knowledge, and the ability to translate audience strategy into streaming execution, are the ones that will grow with this market.

 That means treating multi-platform access as a strategic investment, not a campaign-by-campaign workaround.
-It means building DSP relationships and technical integrations before you need them urgently.
+It means having DSP relationships and technical integrations ready before you need them urgently, whether you build them yourself or work with partners who specialize in orchestrating across platforms.
 And it means staying current on how the streaming landscape is evolving, because the platforms building these capabilities are moving quickly.

 Streaming is where audiences are, which means it is where advertising budgets are heading.
-The agencies that understand how these ecosystems work and have the infrastructure to operate within them effectively will be the ones helping brands capture that opportunity at scale.
+The agencies that understand how these ecosystems work and have the infrastructure (or the right partners) to operate across them effectively will be the ones helping brands capture that opportunity at scale.